Bioenergy

 Sustainability drives bioenergy boom

-As the world shifts to a more sustainable future, bioenergy and biofuels will take center stage.
-Bruks Siwertell is geared for this change, and already has a long history of handling and processing the wide variety of bioenergy materials needed for this global transformation.
+As the world shifts to a more sustainable future, renewable resources, bioenergy and biofuels will take center stage, along with the bioenergy solutions and conversion technologies required for bioenergy production.
+Bruks Siwertell is geared for this change, and already has a long history of delivering proven bioenergy solutions that handle and process the wide variety of bioenergy materials needed for this global transformation.

 Biomass boosts industrial efficiencies

 Some industries have benefited from the use of bioenergy for decades, while others are new to the table.
-Industries such as sawmills, the pulp and paper sector, and particle board and panelboard manufacturers often turn to their own industry wood by-products to fuel their production processes, or buy-in similar when demand outstrips this supply.
-This has a huge positive impact on the efficiency and operational profitability of a facility.
+Industries such as sawmills, the pulp and paper sector, and particle board and panelboard manufacturers often use their own bioenergy resources, such as wood-processing by-products, to fuel their production processes, or buy-in similar when demand outstrips this supply.
+This has a huge positive impact on the efficiency, operational profitability and environmental sustainability of a facility.

-For example, it is subject to microbial action when stored for any length of time.
-Also, compressed biomass pellets are delicate and need to be protected from moisture; they generate dust emissions when handled, and have a tendency to self-ignite; all factors that need to be mitigated.
+For example, organic matter is subject to microbial action when stored for any length of time.
+Also, compressed biomass pellets are delicate and need to be protected from moisture; they generate dust emissions when handled, and have a tendency to self-ignite; all factors that need to be mitigated throughout the bioenergy process.

 Bioenergy expertise at every stage